xamarin/dev-days-labs/HandsOnLab/README.md

 <Label Text="{Binding Description}"/>
 ```

-Now, for fun, let's add two buttons that we will add click events to in the code behind:
+Add two buttons.
+Give them names so we can add clicked handlers to them in the code behind:

 ```xml
 <Button Text="Speak" x:Name="ButtonSpeak"/>